Treasures of Grace

 3. No wrestling or rough play at Co-op.

 4. The children must play within the boundaries given.
-They should not be near the entrance to the parking lot, or near the road, or out of eyesight.
+They should not be out of eyesight.

 5. Remember to take the Attendance Clipboard with you outside.
 Take attendance when lining up to come back inside.